 The Company adopted ASC 842 on February 1, 2019 using the modified retrospective transition method with the adoption date as the date of initial application.
 Consequently, prior period balances and disclosures have not been restated.
-The Company has elected the package of practical expedients, which allows the Company not to reassess (1) whether any expired or existing contracts as of the adoption date contain a lease, (2) lease classification for any expired or existing leases as of the adoption date and (3) initial direct costs for any existing leases as of the adoption date and (3) initial direct costs for any existing leases as of the adoption date and (3) initial direct costs for any existing leases as of the adoption date.
+The Company has elected the package of practical expedients, which allows the Company not to reassess (1) whether any expired or existing contracts as of the adoption date contain a lease, (2) lease classification for any expired or existing leases as of the adoption date and (3) initial direct costs for any existing leases as of the adoption date.
 The adoption of ASC 842 on February 1, 2019 resulted in the recognition on the Company's consolidated balance sheet of both operating lease liabilities of \$40.6 million and ROU assets of \$38.0 million, which equals the lease liabilities net of accrued rent previously recorded on its consolidated balance sheet under previous guidance.
 The adoption of ASC 842 did not have an impact on the Company's consolidated statement of operations, stockholders' equity and cash flows for the year ended January 31, 2020.